Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Introduction

 Such a problem has been studied in \cite{mei2016landscape} when the network contains only a single neuron. \end{itemize} For both cases, previous studies attempted to recover $\bm{W}^{\star}$, by minimizing an empirical loss function using the squared loss, i.e. $\min_{\bm{W}} \frac{1}{n}\sum_{i=1}^n (y_i -H(\bm{W}, \bm{x}_i) )^2$, given the training data.
 Two types of statistical guarantees were provided for such model recovery problems using the squared loss.
-More specifically, \cite{zhong17a} showed that in the local neighborhood of the ground truth $\bm{W}^{\star}$, the {\em empirical} loss function is strongly convex for each {\em given} point under {\em independent} high probability event.
-Hence, their guarantee for gradient descent to converge to the ground truth, assuming proper initialization, requires a {\em fresh} set of samples at every iteration.
-Thus the total sample complexity depends on the number of iterations.
-On the other hand, studies such as \cite{mei2016landscape,soltanolkotabi2017learning} established strong convexity in the entire local neighborhood in a uniform sense, so that resampling per iteration is not needed for gradient descent to have guaranteed linear convergence as long as it enters such a local neighborhood.
-Clearly, the second kind of statistical guarantee {\em without per-iteration resampling} is much stronger and desirable.
+More specifically, \cite{zhong17a} showed that in the local neighborhood of the ground truth $\bm{W}^{\star}$, the {\em empirical} loss function is strongly convex for each {\em given} point under {\em independent} high probability event, which implies that {\em fresh samples} are required at {\em every} iteration for gradient descent to converge linearly with well-designed initializations.
+On the other hand, studies such as \cite{mei2016landscape} established strong convexity in the entire local neighborhood of the ground truth in a uniform sense, so that resampling per iteration is not needed for gradient descent to have guaranteed linear convergence as long as it enters such a local neighborhood.
+Here, one weakness of the pointwise strong convexity in \cite{zhong17a}, compared to the uniform strong convexity in \cite{mei2016landscape}, is that independent fresh samples are required at each iteration to guarantee the linear convergence of gradient descent.
+Consequently, the sample complexity of \cite{zhong17a} grows with respect to the recovery accuracy $\epsilon$, typically with an extra factor of $\log (1/\epsilon)$ under linear convergence, which can be large when the desired accuracy is high.
+Therefore, the latter type of uniform strong convexity {\em without requiring per-iteration resampling} is much stronger and more desirable.